 - Talk about your Thanksgiving feast.
 Talk to children about where food comes from and how it was prepared.
 Everyone can share what their favorite food is and why.

 - Be thankful.
 Focus on the things you are thankful for; ask everyone at the table to say what they are thankful for or make a list of what your family is thankful for.
-To take this gratitude lesson to the next level, you could perhaps even hang poster board on the wall and ask everyone to write things they are thankful for throughout the day.

 - Share and donate.
 Thanksgiving is a celebration of sharing and abundance.
 Develop a tradition of sharing with those who have less and involve children in contributing to a food shelter or other charities.
 This can help children to be thankful for what they have and learn the importance of helping others.

 - Create something for Thanksgiving together.
 Whether you're cooking with your children or creating a craft, involving kids in the preparation or an activity is a great way to celebrate and enjoy family time.
 Don’t worry if the potatoes have a lump or two—the memory-making experience is worth it.

 - Have fun.
 Sometimes children spend long hours at the kids’ table while grown-ups talk and talk.
 Be sure fun family activities and enjoying one another is a top priority on Thanksgiving.